From Navigation to Refinement: Revealing the Two-Stage Nature of Flow-based Diffusion Models through Oracle Velocity: Related Work

 \subsection{Memorization versus Generalization}

 Understanding the balance between memorization and generalization is a central theme in generative modeling.
 One line of work focuses on measuring model behaviors through quantitative metrics, such as the effective model memorization (EMM) factor~\cite{gu2024on} and the probability flow distance (PFD)~\cite{zhang2025understanding}.
-Another line of work investigates the factors influencing the memorization-generalization trade-off.
-For example, Zhang \textit{et al.}~\cite{zhang2023emergence} observe distinctive generalization and memorization regimes during training; Bonnaire \textit{et al.}~\cite{bonnaire2025why} show that diffusion models possess separate generalization and memorization timescales, with larger datasets widening the effective generalization window during training; Shi \textit{et al.}~\cite{shi2025a} identify that declining entropy in recursively generated training data triggers a memorization-dominated collapse in diffusion models, which can be alleviated through an entropy-based selection strategy; Niedoba \textit{et al.}~\cite{niedoba2025towards} reveal that network denoisers generalize through localized denoising operations; Kadkhodaie \textit{et al.}~\cite{kadkhodaie2024generalization} find that two independently trained denoisers converge to nearly identical score functions.
-However, most existing studies are based on small datasets, low resolutions, and sampling-from-scratch analysis, making it difficult to extrapolate their conclusions to modern diffusion models at a larger scale.
-Recent work by Song et al.~\cite{song2025selective} observes this memorization-generalization trade-off at ImageNet scale, yet without probing the underlying causes.
-Our work advances this discussion by analyzing flow-based diffusion models through the oracle velocity in closed form.
-This enables us to dissect the two-stage behaviors between navigation and refinement.
+Another line of work investigates the factors influencing the memorization-generalization trade-off: Zhang \textit{et al.}~\cite{zhang2023emergence} observe distinctive generalization and memorization regimes during training; Bonnaire \textit{et al.}~\cite{bonnaire2025why} show that diffusion models possess separate generalization and memorization timescales, with larger datasets widening the effective generalization window during training; Shi \textit{et al.}~\cite{shi2025a} identify that declining entropy in recursively generated training data triggers a memorization-dominated collapse in diffusion models, which can be alleviated through an entropy-based selection strategy; Niedoba \textit{et al.}~\cite{niedoba2025towards} reveal that network denoisers generalize through localized denoising operations; Kadkhodaie \textit{et al.}~\cite{kadkhodaie2024generalization} find that two independently trained denoisers converge to nearly identical score functions.
+However, most existing studies focus on small-scale datasets and sampling-from-scratch analysis, limiting their applicability to modern large-scale diffusion models.
+Song et al.~\cite{song2025selective} observe this trade-off at ImageNet scale, yet without probing the underlying causes.
+Building on prior explorations of closed-form targets under various diffusion formulations~\cite{bertrand2025on, kamb2025an, biroli2024dynamical, gao2024flow, li2024good, scarvelis2025closedform}, we derive the oracle velocity for rectified flow to dissect the two-stage behaviors between navigation and refinement.